jyizheng/VerusFT_RL/README.md

 - Verus-based projects listed on the [Verus publications/projects page](https://verus-lang.github.io/verus/publications-and-projects/), and
 - internal benchmarks and artifacts (e.g., [VeriStruct](https://github.com/ChuyueSun/VeriStruct) data-structure modules).

 Large modules and full repos are too big for individual SFT samples.
 Instead, we use the existing **Verus minimizer** to turn big programs into small, self-contained examples.
+When the minimizer is unavailable or a repo mixes plain Rust and Verus, follow the [Rust/Verus Code Extraction Method](./RUST_VERUS_EXTRACTION.md) to isolate dependency-free verifying snippets before serialization.

 **Minimizer tool:**
 - Location: [`source/tools/minimizers/`](https://github.com/ChuyueSun/verus/tree/main/source/tools/minimizers) in the Verus repo